 - Weighing: For best results, you should always weigh ingredients like flour and sugar.
 Kitchen scales are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).

-- Oven temp: All ovens vary, make sure to check your bakes 2-3 minutes before the recipe suggests.
+- All ovens vary, make sure to check your bakes 2-3 minutes before the recipe suggests.

 - Caramel troubleshooting: See the post for more information.

 - Storage: Store leftovers in an airtight container in the fridge (2-3 days) or freezer (3 months).
-Reheat in microwave to fluff up again.
+Reheat in the microwave 8-10 seconds to fluff up again.

 This post may contain affiliate links that earn me a small commission for my referral, at no extra cost to you.
 Thank you for supporting Sugar Salt Magic.